Learn CSS: A Guide to Learning Cascading Style Sheets

 - Grid items and area

-In addition, you may also want to spend some time learning about flexbox, which is another technology used to position elements on a web page.
-While flexbox can be complex for beginners, once you’ve mastered the basics of grids, it can be useful to research how to use the flexbox structure.
+You may also want to spend some time learning about flexbox. flexbox is another technology used to position elements on a web page.

 Now you know what you need to know to code in CSS, you may be asking: Where can I learn about these topics?
-Luckily for you, because CSS is such an important tool used in web development, there are thousands of resources out there that you can use.
+Because CSS is such an important tool used in web development, there are thousands of resources out there that you can use.

 The resources that you end up using will depend on your learning style.
 So, before you start looking for resources, ask yourself: How do you learn best?
 Do you prefer tutorials?
 Or are online courses more your speed?